watermint/toolbox/docs/commands/dropbox-file-request-delete-url.md

 Delete a file request by the file request URL (Irreversible operation)

+Deletes a specific file request using its URL.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: